kkalera/kkalera/README.md

 ## 👨 About Me

-I'm a self-taught developer currently pursuing my passion for data science at Turing College and co-author of the [df-squeezer package](https://pypi.org/project/df-squeezer/), a tool designed to optimize data frame manipulation.
+I'm a self-taught developer currently pursuing my passion for data science at Turing College and co-author of the [df-squeezer package](https://pypi.org/project/df-squeezer/), a tool designed to optimize dataframe memory usage.

 My interests lie in the fascinating realm of computer vision, robotics and automation and AI applications in the medical sector.
 I believe that these areas have the potential to transform the way we live and work, and I'm excited to be a part of this transformation.